jfangrad/react-dropdown-aria/README.md

 Simple, lightweight, and accessible React dropdown component.

 ## Purpose
 This component was created to be a light weight and fully accessible dropdown component for React.
-For a more feature heavy dropdown look to [react-select](https://github.com/JedWatson/react-select)
+For a more feature heavy and powerful dropdown look to the [react-select](https://github.com/JedWatson/react-select) package.
+(This dropdown is inspired by react-select)

 # Demo And Examples
 For demo and examples checkout [https://jfangrad.github.io/react-aria-dropdown/](https://jfangrad.github.io/react-aria-dropdown/)